-Pronounced “Oh-dee”.
+Pronounced “Oh-dee,” this is one of my favorite New York slang words.
 OD can be used in several different ways to describe something as over the top, whether it is good, bad, or just plain crazy!
-Is also seen as over-doing something.
-Some ways it might be used is:
+It is also seen as overdoing something.
+Some ways it might be used are:

 - You went OD on them.

 - Bro, you’re OD’ing right now (you’re doing too much).

 From an outside view, this New York slang word makes me laugh.
 It means, “no way” or “are you serious?!”